CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 ### Authentication

-Login to SD Desktop Limited Edition is possible with identity federation systems (Haka, Virtu, CSC Login or LSLogin) at:
+Login to SD Desktop is possible with identity federation systems (Haka, Virtu, CSC Login or LSLogin) at:

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

 from any modern web-browser.

 !!!
 Note
     In order to access the CSC project created for processing registry data, it is **necessary for project members to use Haka credentials** when creating a CSC account.
-If someone in the project doesn’t have Haka account, we need to verify their identity manually before they will be able to access the SD Desktop Limited Edition.
+If someone in the project doesn’t have Haka account, we need to verify their identity manually before they will be able to access the project in SD Desktop.
 For identity verification without Haka credentials, please contact our service desk (servicedesk@csc.fi).

 After entering your username and password, you need to  **verify your identity** (or use Multi factor Authentication, MFA) by entering the verification **code** provided via mobile application.